U.S. Entry Visa Sticker/Stamp Requirements

 ATTENTION: Eligibility criteria for an “Expedited” interview appointment can vary by country and the specific Embassy/Consulate [example].
 To determine eligibility, students are strongly advised to visit the DOS ‘US Travel Docs’ website.

-If a request for an “Expedited” interview appointment is denied, the student will lose the eligibility for a second request during the visa sticker/stamp application process.
+If a request for an “Expedited” interview appointment is denied, the student will lose the eligibility to make a second request during the visa sticker/stamp application process.

 Inadequate planning, missing a booked flight, or other travel-related issues are not considered valid reasons for requesting an “Expedited” interview appointment.